 Watch gun violence survivors Christian, Maisha, and Liz explain.

 Gun violence in America is a national emergency.
 The only thing standing in the way of saving lives is the filibuster.

-Gun violence is the second leading cause of death for young people in America, and the leading cause of death for Black children and teens.
+Gun violence is the leading cause of death for young people in America.
 Every year, tens of thousands of Americans are needlessly killed because of Congress’ inability to pass meaningful laws to prevent gun violence.

-NRA-backed members of Congress continue to use the procedural filibuster to block solutions to end bloodshed — like universal background checks on gun sales, a federal ban on assault weapons, funding for community-based violence intervention programs, and more.
-These are common-sense solutions supported by the majority of Americans, including gun owners.
+NRA-backed members of Congress continue to use the procedural filibuster to block solutions to end bloodshed — like expanded and strengthened background checks on gun sales.
+This is a common-sense solution supported by the majority of Americans, including gun owners.